12 Popular Portuguese drinks you need to try out when visiting Portugal!

 Ever wondered what Portugal has to offer by way of Portuguese drinks?

-Portuguese cuisine is more often than not at the forefront when discussing things to try out when visiting Portugal, but surprisingly, Portuguese spirits and drinks don’t get much of a mention at all.
+Portuguese cuisine is more often than not at the forefront when discussing things to try out when visiting Portugal, whether you’re wondering where and what to eat in Lisbon or looking for the best seafood restaurants in sunny Lisbon.
+But surprisingly, Portuguese spirits and drinks don’t get much of a mention at all.

 That’s why I decided to switch things up today and post this article, based on the different types of Portugal drinks that you simply have to give a try when travelling to this beautiful country!

 Following is my top recommendations of the most popular Portuguese alcoholic drinks!